-For those interested in flying south along the highest section of Hat Creek Rim, the map on the below can be useful.
+For those interested in flying south along the highest section of Hat Creek Rim, the map below can be useful.

-Use the open map tab to see the glide angle map
+Glide Angle Map - Use the 'open map' tab to see the glide angle map

-You will note at map center the 'Gap Crossing area'.
+You will note near the center map the 'Gap Crossing area'.
 This area is a the route I use for getting to, and returning from, the southern portion of the rim.
 It is by no means the only route and pilots should use their own judgment when venturing to and from the south ridge.

 While it might look easy to simply follow the south rim by joining it directly behind the main launch, it's not advised.
 If your low, you risk entering a healthy rotor area with no way out.
 It is advisable to stay away from this area.

 Keep in mind that once you head for the south ridge you may not be able to penetrate back to the main ridge.
 This is why we created the #3 in 1993.
 It IS your security once you depart on your southerly adventures.
 As with any flying site, it's always a good idea to keep an LZ within easy glide.
 Personally, I've never had to land in the #3 LZ but I did choose to land there recently to document the experience.
 I rate the #3 LZ as much better than the #1 LZ in size and approachability (it doesn't have huge trees around the perimeter :).
 The road into the LZ is rough however but 4-wheel drive is not necessary.